oauth-wg/oauth-identity-chaining/draft-ietf-oauth-identity-chaining.md

 * The client in trust domain A that presents the access token must use the key matching the "cnf" claim to generate a DPoP proof or setup a MTLS session when presenting the access token to a resource server in in trust domain B.

 # Acknowledgements {#Acknowledgements}
-The editors would like to thank Deb Cooley, Patrick Harding, Joe Jubinski, Watson Ladd, Justin Richer, Adam Rusbridge, and Dean H. Saxe for their valuable input and general support of this work.
+The editors would like to thank Deb Cooley, Patrick Harding, Russ Housley, Joe Jubinski, Watson Ladd, Justin Richer, Adam Rusbridge, and Dean H. Saxe for their valuable input and general support of this work.

 # Document History

 \[\[ To be removed from the final specification ]]

+-11

+* ARTART review comments addressed

 -10